|Scientific Name||Aegilops cylindrica Host|

 Integrated Crop Management

-Burning winter wheat fields after harvest can reduce germination of joints at the surface by 90% or more.
+Burning winter wheat fields after harvest can reduce germination of joints at the surface by 90% or more but appears unacceptable from the ecological viewpoint.
 However, Jointed goatgrass germination may increase the year after burning due to increased fertility and light penetration.
 Therefore, a second year management strategy must be incorporated, and the population should be monitored for several years.
 Rotation to spring sown crops for 3 years can limit Jointed goatgrass seed production, significantly depleting the soil seed bank.
 Mowing can be an effective method of reducing seed production.
 Mowing should occur after flowering, but before goatgrass seeds reach the soft boot stage.
-Combines should be cleaned after harvesting contaminated wheat fields.
+Combines should be cleaned after harvesting contaminated wheat fields to avoid passive seed movement by harvest equipment.

 Choose directly from Category